Hansa Victorian State Championships – Feb 2022

 Fireball State Titles

 The Fireball 2007 State Titles were sailed at the GLYC on the 10/11 March.
 Fireball weather prevailed with a good sea breeze for the three races on Saturday and a freshening south-westerly giving good planing conditions for the two Sunday races.
 Fifteen boats competed from as far away as Apollo Bay, and the racing was very competitive.
 The clear winner, with five first places, was ‘Rock Star’ skippered by Heather McFarlane and crewed by Chris Payne.
 The minor placings were hotly contested with ‘Sugar and Spice’, Ian Ravenscroft and Paul Grant taking second place, one point in front of ‘Scarlet Manuka’, sailed by Phillip Peverell and Steven Baum.
 Just a point behind in fourth place, was Vic Sailing Supplies, skippered by Warren Slater with Glen Peverell on the wire.
 The Fireball Association generously loaned their club boat ‘Trilogy’ to GLYC members Gary and Neil Maskiell, and despite not having sailed a Fireball for some time, they performed creditably to finish in 10th place.
-Full details on the Event Results page.

 125 National Championships